For optimal health, your indoor lighting should contain the full wavelength spectrum that is found in natural sunlight.

-The symptoms of Seasonal Affective Disorder include change in appetite or weight, sleep problems, lack of energy, diminished sex drive, body aches or pains, memory loss, inability to make decisions, problems concentrating, low self-esteem, lack of interest in or enjoyment of activities, suicidal thoughts.
+The symptoms of Seasonal Affective Disorder include: change in appetite or weight, sleep problems, lack of energy, memory loss, inability to make decisions, problems concentrating, low self-esteem, lack of interest in or enjoyment of activities.

 The Mechanics of Light Therapy